Pips Answer for Saturday, August 30, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-08-30
+NYT Pips easy answer for 2025-08-30

-Answer for 2025-08-30
+Complete answer for 2025-08-30 (Easy)

 I started by looking at the Easy puzzle, focusing on the sum regions that narrowed down my domino options quickly.
 The target sum of 16 in the three-cell region was the biggest clue, forcing me to use high-value pips from the provided set.
 Moving on to the Medium, the unequal region in the center was the trickiest part; I had to cross-reference the available dominoes like [3,4] and [5,3] to see which pips could sit next to each other without breaking the sum rules in the surrounding 2x2 box.